dscnsec/DSC-NSEC-Algorithms/7. Dynamic Programming/lucky_pairs/lucky_pairs.md

 2 <br/>
 abcde ace
+abcde afgh

 ## Example Output

 YES
+NO

 ## Explanation

-The longest common subsequence is ace and its length is greater than half the length of abcde(3>2.5).
+In Test Case 1, the longest common subsequence is ace and its length is greater than half the length of abcde(3 > 2.5).